binjr/binjr/README.md

 _**binjr relies on JavaFX for its user interface and WILL NOT START if is not present.**_

 _**As of version 8, JavaFX is distributed by default in Oracle's JRE on all supported platforms.
-Unfortunately, it is not the case with the OpenJDK builds provided by most Linux distributions, and must be installed or built separately.**_
+Unfortunately, it is not the case with OpenJDK packages provided by most Linux distributions, and it must be built or installed separately.**_

-_**For instance, if you're running Ubuntu 16.04, JavaFX can be added to the OpenJDK distribution via:**_
+_**For instance, if you're running Ubuntu 16.04, OpenJFX can be installed via:**_

 `sudo apt-get install openjfx`